B.L. Stryker: Production

-Reynolds decided to return to television after appearing in a number of mediocre movies.
+Reynolds decided to return to television after appearing in a number of unsuccessful movies.
 The deal came together very fast; ABC approached Reynolds and he agreed to make it in two days.
 Reynolds says he was attracted by the fact the series gave him six months off and considerable creative control, and it would be shot in Florida where he lived.